What Toyotas Are Made in the US and Where?

-Toyota cars have been manufactured in America for more than 35 years despite being a Japanese brand.
-There are currently 10 factories dispersed throughout the country, employing more than 470,000 workers.
-If “Made in America” is a consideration for you when purchasing a new vehicle, don’t shy away from these popular Toyota brands.
+Despite being headquarted in Japan, Toyota has been manufacturing cars in the United States of America for more than 35 years.
+Toyota has 10 factories dispersed throughout the country, employing more than 470,000 workers.
+If “Made in America” is a consideration for you when purchasing a new vehicle, don’t shy away from these popular Toyota models.

 The Toyota Corolla is manufactured in Mississippi

 In 2014, the Mississippi plant started exporting Toyota Corolla vehicles to the Caribbean, Central America, and South America.
-According to Toyota Newsroom, in 2015, the 500,000th Corolla rolled off the Mississippi production line.
+In 2015, the 500,000th Corolla rolled off the Mississippi production line.
 Two short years later, the “one millionth Mississippi-built Toyota” was made.

 Toyota’s largest vehicle manufacturing plant